China–Lebanon relations: Growth in relations and formal deals (2004–2018)

 China became Lebanon's top trading partner in 2013, following a steady increase in two-way trade from the level of 2012.
 Indeed, China supplied 40% of Lebanese imports.
 In November 2013, vice chairperson of the Chinese People's Political Consultative Conference (CPPCC) Luo Fuhe attended the reception marking the 70th Lebanese Independence Day.
 In 2016, Lebanese diplomats expressed their support for China's position on its territorial disputes in the South China Sea.
 Also in 2016, China provided aid to Lebanon in order to assist Lebanon in helping Syrian refugees.
 Since 2016, China's Special Envoy on the Syrian Crisis Xie Xiaoyan has met regularly with Hezbollah about Syria, discussing efforts to fight terrorism in Syria and the importance of reaching political solutions.
-On 10 July 2018, President of China Xi Jinping pledged to provide CN¥600 million ($91 million) in financial aid to Jordan, Lebanon, Syria and Yemen, as part of a model to revive economic growth in the Middle East.
+On 10 July 2018, CCP general secretary Xi Jinping pledged to provide CN¥600 million ($91 million) in financial aid to Jordan, Lebanon, Syria and Yemen, as part of a model to revive economic growth in the Middle East.

 Chinese aid in the Lebanese crisis (2019–present)

 From 2000 to 2014, Lebanon had received US$20 million in aid from China.
 Following Lebanon's liquidity crisis since 2019, its government has looked to China for economic investments, an approach strongly supported by Lebanese political party and militant group Hezbollah.
 Lebanese Prime Minister Hassan Diab stated in 2020 that China had offered to help end Lebanon's electrical power crisis through its state companies.
 The Chinese government also offered to build power stations, a tunnel, and a railway.
 Lebanese economist Hasan Moukalled valued the offered project at $12.5 billion.
 The Lebanese port city Tripoli has been seen as an important link in China's Belt and Road Initiative.

 This potential for further cooperation, though, has been viewed as coming at the cost of Lebanon's historic ties with the United States, due to rising tensions between China and the United States.
 Hezbollah, known for their anti-Americanism, have advocated for a bigger role for China in Lebanon.
 Contrary to the United States, China does not view Hezbollah as a terrorist organisation, rather as a "legitimate effort of the Lebanese to protect their country and preserve its sovereignty".

 Lebanon was also among the 53 countries supporting China's Hong Kong national security law at the United Nations on 30 June 2020.
-In September 2021, on the 50th anniversary of the establishment of the bilateral relations between the two countries, Chinese President Xi Jinping and Ambassador to Lebanon Qian Minjian further stressed China's assistance and cooperation with Lebanon.
+In September 2021, on the 50th anniversary of the establishment of the bilateral relations between the two countries, Chinese leader Xi Jinping and Ambassador to Lebanon Qian Minjian further stressed China's assistance and cooperation with Lebanon.